Nestor Djengoue

-Nestor Hervé Djengoue (born 26 April 1991) is a Cameroonian footballer who plays for German side Phönix Lübeck.
+Nestor Hervé Djengoue (born 26 April 1991) is a Cameroonian footballer who plays for German side BSV Schwarz-Weiß Rehden.
 He made his professional debut for Chievo in 2010–11 Coppa Italia.

 Biography

 Youth career

-Born in Cameroon, Djengoue spent one season with Internazionale's Allievi Nazionali youth team where he played as a midfielder.
+Born in Cameroon, Djengoue spent one season with Inter Milan's Allievi Nazionali youth team where he played as a midfielder.
 However, he also played as a fullback occasionally.
 Before hemoved to Inter, he played for Veneto side Noventa Calcio and was selected for the Allievi regional representative team in 2007, winning the trophy with Veneto.
 Inter signed him for around €40,000 to €50,000.
 When Inter released Djengoue on 1 September 2008, made Inter had to write-down the non amortised contract value of around €32,000.

 He moved in 2008 to Chievo, another Veneto team, for free along with team-mate Daniele Co and Paolo Marchi (loan), re-joining former team-mate Nicola Piras.
 Djengoue was a full-back for its Primavera team but also played as a centre-back.
 In the first season, Marchi occupied one of the fullback spots and in the second season Andrea Bertin, another Inter youth product.